 If you buy a Chromebook, then you can get away with a slower processor, such as an Intel Core i3 or Pentium processor.
 And, chances are, you won’t find many laptops with Core i7 processors in this price range.
-That leaves the Core i5 as the most logical — and available — processor choice for budget laptops.
+That leaves the Core i5 and AMD Ryzen 5 as the most logical — and available — processor choices for budget laptops.

 The sweet spot for memory — for any laptop, really, not just budget machines — is 8GB.
 We answer the question of “how much RAM do I need” in more detail in our buyer’s guide, but whether you’re running Windows, MacOS, or even the more lightweight Chrome OS, 8GB will provide you with plenty of headroom for multitasking and more complex applications.

-However, as our list indicates, you can find budget laptops with entry-level GPUs like Nvidia’s GeForce MX150 and GTX 1050.
-These will provide a much better gaming and content-creation experience than integrated graphics can manage, and if you’re willing to settle for 1080p and lower graphical details, you can get some real gaming done with either of these chips.
+However, as our list indicates, you can find budget laptops with reasonably fast graphics.
+These will provide a much better gaming and content-creation experience than Intel’s integrated graphics can manage, and if you’re willing to settle for 1080p and lower graphical details, you can get some real gaming done with a few of them.

 - The best budget laptops for 2020